 The institution is required by the Council to inform its students and applicants to its program of this accreditation status.
 The Council also issues a public statement concerning final actions to grant probationary accreditation.
 (See Disclosure.)

+The Council requires an accredited college of podiatric medicine for which it is the institutional or programmatic accreditor to submit a teach-out plan to the Council if the Council acts to place the college of podiatric medicine on probation.
+(See Teach Out Plans and Agreements.)

 Accreditation Withheld

 The Council withholds accreditation when a new college fails to demonstrate during the candidate status period its ability to satisfy the Council’s standards and requirements.
 When the Council considers an action to withhold accreditation of a new college, factors that have a significant impact on the effectiveness of the educational program are identified as the basis for the action.
 The institution has an ethical obligation to inform its students and applicants to the program of this status once final.
 The Council also issues a public statement concerning final actions to withhold accreditation.
 (See Disclosure.)
 Before an action of the Council to withhold accreditation may be made public, the institution must be afforded the opportunity to seek and fully exhaust the procedural reconsideration and appeal processes.
 (See Procedural Reconsideration/Appeal.)

+The Council requires a college of podiatric medicine for which it is the institutional or programmatic accreditor and has granted candidacy or preaccreditation to submit a teach-out plan to the Council if the Council acts to withdraw or terminate the candidacy or preaccreditation of the college of podiatric medicine.
+(See Teach Out Plans and Agreements.)

 Accreditation Withdrawn